juanjoss/juanjoss/README.md

 ## Hi there 👋

-My name is Juan and I'm a programmer from Argentina.
+My name is Juan and I'm a software engineer from Argentina.

-* Currently finishing a systems engineering degree at UNLPAM.

 ## Projects